helm/charts/stable/concourse/README.md

 You can also bring your own PostgreSQL.
 To do so, set `postgresql.enabled` to false.
 You'll then need to specify the full uri to the database, including the username and password, e.g. `postgres://concourse:changeme@my-postgres.com:5432/concourse?sslmode=require`.
 You can do this one of two ways:

-1. Set `secrets.postgresql.uri` in your values
+1. Set `secrets.postgresqlUri` in your values

 2. Set `postgresql-uri` in your release's secrets as described in [Secrets](#Secrets).